Top Selling Shrubs

 Hamamelis Witch Hazel for Sale at Quick Growing Trees

-The Witch Hazel family is made up of deciduous shrubs, small trees, and a few large trees.
-When the trees flower you will see berries from the previous year simultaneously on the tree with the new bulbs.
+The Witch Hazel family comprises deciduous shrubs, small trees, and a few large trees.
+When the trees flower, you will see berries from the previous year simultaneously on the tree with the new bulbs.
 They are very popular as ornamental plants because of their yellow to reddish-orange flowers.
 The plant has astringent properties and is used in a variety of medical treatments.
 It is used for fighting acne, externally on bruises and swelling, and other home and commercial remedies.
-Witch Hazel makes a great landscaping plant, and with the many varieties it comes in it shouldn't be hard to find the perfect one for your garden space.
+Witch Hazel makes a great landscaping plant, and with the many varieties it comes in, it shouldn't be hard to find the perfect one for your garden space.

 Zones 3 to 8

 Mature Width- Varies with plant type.

 Growth Rate- Moderate

 Sunlight- Full sun